Seascape ecology: Relationship to fisheries and hatcheries

 Understanding seascape ecology is important in the study of juvenile fish development, particularly when examining estuaries.
 Prior investigations into nursery function have predominantly focused on individual habitats or specific species, lacking a comprehensive understanding of the intricate relationships within and among diverse habitat patches.
-This is of concern due to the frequent oncogenic shifts observed in many juvenile species, which causes them to use multiple habitats throughout their developmental phases.
+This is of concern due to the frequent ontogenetic shifts observed in many juvenile species, which causes them to use multiple habitats throughout their developmental phases.
 Various habitats, including mangrove roots, macroalgae, seagrasses, and others, offer distinct services and resources crucial for the development of juvenile fish.
 The failure to consider the entirety of habitats occupied during development may impede ecologists and resource managers in effectively evaluating the conservation value and priority of estuarine regions.